kkolk/kkolk.github.io/_posts/2019-04-04-conditionally-create-codepipeline-actions-based-on-cloudformation-conditions.md

   NeedsRedis: !Equals [ !Ref CreateRedis, "yes" ]
 ```

-This element in the Actions Section of the CodePipeline Resource will toggle based on the state of the condition:
+Then in the Actions Section of the CodePipeline resource we can toggle a sections inclusion based on the state of the condition:

 ```yaml
 - !If